Profile

 Second year

-During the second year of the study programme, students deepen their knowledge of the basics of dramatic storytelling by working on specific projects and writing screenplays for long, short and series narrative formats.
+In the course of the second year, students deepen their understanding of the fundamentals of dramatic storytelling through concrete projects and write screenplays for feature-length, short, and serial narrative formats.

-In the "Short narrative formats" course, Screenwriting students develop a short film script in collaboration with Directing and Production students, which is realised in the summer semester.
-In the "Long narrative formats" seminar, they write their first screenplay for a feature-length film or series pilot.
-This involves an intensive examination of their own narrative desire and the challenge of finally turning their own idea into a screenplay.
-Research, film analyses, lectures and seminars on character psychology, structural models, scene and dialogue accompany the script development.
-In cooperation with Acting students, the Screenplay students work on their own scenes and dialogue.
+In the course "Short Narrative Formats", screenwriting students collaborate with directing and production students to develop a short film script, which is produced during the summer semester.
+In the seminar "Long Narrative Formats", they write an initial screenplay for either a feature film or a series pilot.
+The focus lies on an in-depth exploration of their own storytelling intent and the challenge of transforming a personal idea into a full screenplay.
+The development process is supported by research, film analysis, lectures, and seminars on character psychology, narrative structure models, scene construction, and dialogue.
+In collaboration with acting students, screenwriting students also work on crafting their own scenes and dialogues.

 Third year